H. A. Rey

-Hans Augusto (H. A.) Rey (né Reyersbach; September 16, 1898 – August 26, 1977) was a German-born American illustrator and author, known best for the series of children's picture books that he and his wife Margret Rey created about Curious George.
+H. A. Rey (born Hans Augusto Reyersbach; September 16, 1898 – August 26, 1977) was a German-born American illustrator and author, known best for the series of children's picture books that he and his wife Margret Rey created about Curious George.

-Life
+Early life

 Hans Augusto Reyersbach was born in Hamburg, German Empire on September 16, 1898.
-Hans and Margret were German Jews.
-The couple first met in Hamburg at Margret's sister's 16th birthday party.
-They met again in Brazil, where Hans was working as a salesman of bathtubs and Margret had gone to escape the rise of Nazism in Germany.
-They married in 1935 and moved to Paris, France in August of that year.
+He and his wife, Margret, were both German Jews.
+They first met in Hamburg at Margret's sister's 16th birthday party.
+They met again in Brazil, where Rey was working as a salesman of bathtubs and Margret had gone to escape the rise of Nazism in Germany.
+They got married in 1935 and moved to Paris, France in August of that year.
 They lived in Montmartre and fled Paris in June 1940 on bicycles, carrying the Curious George manuscript with them.

-He died on August 26, 1977 in Cambridge, Massachusetts, United States.
+They received visas in Bayonne under instructions from the Portuguese consul in Bordeaux, Aristides de Sousa Mendes, which enabled them to leave Europe via Portugal.